therealthingy/restartable_sequences/README.md

     * The CS itself contains the operations which shall be carried out to modify the per-CPU data structures
     * This CS is **guarded against interruptions** by RSEQ mechanism
       * An active CS may either be interrupted by
-        * migration to another CPU
+        * migration to another CPU,
         * unmasked / non-maskable signals or
         * preemption